 Try to work your way through the question as much as you can.
 Your thought process is often more important than answering correctly, so tell them what you’re thinking.
 Ask questions to clarify if needed.

 Seeming genuine, thoughtful and honest can go a long way.
-It’s more important than answering any 1 question correctly in most cases.
+It’s more important than answering any one question correctly.

-If you meet with 4 people, you should ask questions to all of them.
+Use these lists to come up with questions to ask each person you’ll be meeting.
+If you interview with 4 people, you should ask questions to all of them.
 It’s okay to repeat a question, but don’t tell the last person, “so-and-so already answered all my questions.”
 I’ve done this in the past and wasn’t offered the job.
 Lesson learned.

 Some of the best questions are opinion-based questions because you can ask the exact same question to as many people as you want.
 Example: “What’s your favorite part about working here?
 What is the biggest challenge/difficulty you face here?”

-You have 1 goal in any interview: Convince them that you’re the best candidate for the job and get invited to the next round.
+You have one goal in any interview: Convince them that you’re the best candidate for the job and get invited to the next round.

-You can digest the info and make a decision once you get home.
+Then you can go digest the info and make a decision once you get home.
 If you start using this approach you’ll have a big advantage throughout the entire interview because you’ll have one single thing to focus on.
 Other applicants will be juggling everything at once.